PRIVACY POLICY / FAIR PROCESSING NOTICE (GDPR)

 Review of this Policy

 This policy document was added on 29 February 2020.
-It is due for review in February 2022.
-The review will check whether the policy needs to be updated in the light of new legislation or diocesan policies, whether the policies outlined are being implemented across the organisation, and whether any data is being processed needlessly.
+It was reviewed by Us on 29th September 2023.
+It will be reviewed again October 2025.
+The review will check whether the policy needs to be updated in the light of new legislation or diocesan policies, whether the policies outlined are being implemented across the organisation and whether any data is being processed needlessly.